tushar7795/Captcha/README.md

 $ ./run.py
 ```

-Now open [http://localhost:5000/registration](http://localhost:5000/registration) in your browser to open registration form.
+Now open [http://localhost:5000/](http://localhost:5000/) in your browser to open web application.